robbie10001/Term-3-Workbook-Assessment/README.md

 ####Q4.
 A team is about to engage in a project, developing a website for a small business.
 What knowledge and skills would they need in order to develop the project?

+As with any build, the purpose of the build and how to achieve this is always the first consideration one must have when building an application.
+A website for a small business could be build any number of different ways.
+Given, my own experience, I would likely use either Ruby on Rails or the MERN stack.
+In this example, I will use the MERN stack.

+Knowledge

+The first thing I would do once given a brief, would be to break down what is the purpose of the build and what is the required features that the build requires in order to for me to deliver a viable product.
+I would articulate this need by creating documentation.

+Documentation-
+* What is the current problem with the website?
+* What is the overall goal we are trying to achieve in building a new website for this company?
+* What is the purpose of our build
+* What features to do need to implement?
+* What functionality does the website need?
+* Who is the target audience for our build?
+* Create wireframes
+* Create sitemap
+* What tech stack do we need to implement in order for our website to function as desired?
+* Our will our database work?
+* What are the high-level components of our application?
+*  Do we need to use any third party services to deliver our project?
+* How can we effectively implement the waterfall methodology in order to maximise our efficiency and deliver the best quality product to our customer?
+* ERD
+People Management -
+* How can we effectively allocate the resources of our team to effectively  deliver our build?
+* What skills do we have?
+* What skills do we need to learn?
+* What responsibilities do we each have in terms of the overall build?
+* Have stand-up meeting in the morning in order to efficiently allocate personal and to monitor our project.

+Skills

+In order to build a project we will require adequate skills of the MERN stack.

+* What components do we need?
+* How are we going to implement our design for our website?
+* Are there any Apis that we can use?
+* How best to implement our designs?
+* What data do we need in our database?
+* How are we going to structure our database?
+* Is our ERD suitable?
+* We need to link our express and react together.
+* We can use node for testing our code
+* We can use node in the development of our application.

 ####Q5.
 With reference to one of your own projects, discuss what knowledge or skills were required to complete your project, and to overcome challenges

+In terms of this course, the largest build I’ve had to do so far is our two-sided marketplace application build using Ruby on Rails.
+For my build, i decided to make a trading platform for Australian coinage minted between 1901 and modernity.
+On the back of our previous assessments, a terminal application, a static website and a workbook this was a major build.

+Initially, my philosophy was to start the build and get as much done and when I ran into trouble try and solve these problems.
+I think this philosophy was not best for a number of reasons.
+Firstly, Ruby on Rails is a convention based.
+By rushing into programming without focusing on prioritising Rails convention I becoming increasingly inefficient as the project continued.
+Had I followed the ‘Rails Magic’ this would not have been the case.
+Secondly, I decided to build and plan as I go.
+This was a major error.
+If I had spent more time focusing on the documentation that was required and improving my knowledge of the obvious hurdles I would come across I would have developed a far better application overall.

+In terms of what knowledge was required to complete the project the following is my thoughts on the matter.

+1. I needed an understanding of the RUBY programming language.
+Without this, any Ruby on Rails build is impossible to complete efficiently and effectively.
+2. It was important to have an understanding of the Ruby on Rails architectural pattern, namely the MVC (model, view, controller).
+Without an adequate understanding of the MVC it’s impossible to use ’the rails magic’ also known as convention over configuration.
+3. In order to implement wireframes and website design within the application, I was required to know HTML5 and CSS3.
+4. In order to allow for payments and to implement security features within my website I required the use of various “gems”, which are akin to packages in Javascript.
+The one’s a used for my assessment where Devise (security), Heroku (deployment) and stripe (for payments).

 ####Q6.
 With reference to one of your own projects, evaluate how effective your knowledge and skills were for this project, and suggest changes or improvements for future projects of a similar nature